astro-pi/python-sense-emu/docs/sense_emu_gui.rst

 ======

 Recordings of actual sensor readings from a Sense HAT can be replayed within the emulator.
-From the menu, select :guilabel:`Re&play recording`.
-From the file selection dialog that appears, select the recording you wish to replay and click :guilabel:`Open`.
+From the menu, select "Replay recording".
+From the file selection dialog that appears, select the recording you wish to replay and click "Open".
 The replay will immediately begin, with progress displayed in a bar at the bottom of the main window.
-You can click :guilabel:`Stop` (next to the progress bar) to terminate playback of the recording.
+You can click "Stop" (next to the progress bar) to terminate playback of the recording.

 .. image:: gui_replay.png
     :align: center